Online hypnotherapy and life coaching sessions are available with me. We can talk through a normal phone call or by using Whatsapp.

 - Have your phone fully charged or plug it in to the mains

-- You need your phone or camera to be fixed in position by placing it on a desk, tripod etc. I can’t do a session with you holding it or you might drop it when you go into hypnosis
+- For video calls you need your phone or camera to be fixed in position by placing it on a desk, tripod etc. I can’t do a session with you holding it or you might drop it when you go into hypnosis

-- If we lose touch via Whatsapp I will call you via your phone.
+- If we lose touch I will call you back.
 You’ll still be able to answer it while in hypnosis.
 You only really need audio, the video is just a nice extra so I can see if it’s working.

 - Please keep pets out of the room.
 They may get worried when they see their owner in hypnosis and can spoil the session.
 Cats are usually ok: they spend a lot of their time in hypnosis and love it.